danielmiessler/fabric/patterns/summarize/system.md

 ## OUTPUT INSTRUCTIONS

 - Create the output using the formatting above.
-- You only output Markdown.
+- You only output human readable Markdown.
 - Output numbered lists, not bullets.
 - Do not output warnings or notes—just the requested sections.
 - Do not repeat items in the output sections.